The Spruce Point Inn: Then & Now

 The summer of 1967 brought with it the arrival of some very high-profile guests.
 They included: Vice President Mr. and Mrs. Hubert Humphrey; Senator and Mrs. Edmund Muskie of Maine; Governor and Mrs. Kenneth Curtis of Maine; Governor and Mrs. John King of New Hampshire; Maine Congressman Mr. William Hathaway; Maine Congressman Mr. Peter Kyros; Senator and Mrs. Robert Kennedy; Col. and Mrs. John Glenn; Mr. and Mrs. Andy Williams; actress Claudine Longet; syndicated columist Rowland Evans (of CNN's Evans and Novak); Joe Kennedy and Chuck McDernmott.

 In the years that followed, other noteworthy visitors frequented the inn, including NBC commentator Sander Vanocur, Congressman and former Governor of Vermont Robert T. Stafford, and Senator and Mrs. Edward M. Kennedy and their three children, Kara, Teddy and Patrick.

 In 1991 John Druce retired and Ernest Mallett and Bruno DiGiulian purchased the inn, and Joseph Paolillo and Angelo DiGiulian became innkeepers.

 Today, Spruce Point Inn Resort and Spa continues to be a sought-after summer destination for families, couples and groups.
-In 2012, the Inn completed extensive renovations including upgrades to the guestrooms, cottages, function facilities and recreation areas.
-These upgrades ensure that guests continue to receive the highest level of service and the best possible Maine vacation experience.
+In each season since 2012, the Inn has completed extensive renovations including upgrades to the guestrooms, cottages, function facilities and recreation areas.
+Annually, the Inn is freshened for the upcoming season.
+These upgrades and ongoing maintenance ensures that guests continue to receive the highest level of service and the best possible Maine vacation experience.